 20. Develop a Tech Erasmus: joint programs allowing employees to work in startup and corporate ecosystems

 21. Launch a European Tech Mission, notably in charge of animating a community of startups

 Quantum technology: The next big disruption?

 Quantum technology has the potential to transform the economy and civil society.

 Best practices in digital business building

 Steps and drivers in digital business building.
 How can businesses capitalize on digital change?
 Real-world insights from digital transformation practitioners.

-The Roland Berger Trend Compendium 2050 comprises six megatrends shaping the world in the coming decades.
-These megatrends encompass economic factors as well as social, environmental, technological, and geopolitical shifts.
+The Roland Berger Trend Compendium 2050 covers six megatrends shaping the world between now and 2050.